quiltedhills/htfc3-kubejs_patches/README.md

 • Made IE Blast Furnaces functional for making blooms and pig iron <br/>
 • Added item repair recipes for things like jetpacks and clothing
 • Added custom magnets to replace the Create SA copper magnet <br/>
+• Added an item that lets you remove player corpses <br/>
+• Set ground for creating custom ponder scenes (see the hardrock category in Create's ponder index!) <br/>
+• Added lots of tooltips and info tabs for many items <br/>

 ### Balancing:
 • Decreased outputs from sifting sand <br/>